 - Honeynester the Bee.
-A story about a lazy bee learns to see the difference he makes pollinating flowers and making honey.
+A story about a lazy bee who learns to see the difference he makes pollinating flowers and making honey.

 - Walter the Water Drop.
 Like Ruby the Red Worm’s Dirty Job, this story personifies an eco-friendly theme.
 Through the eyes of Walter, we explore the life cycle of water from a raindrop to a glass of water, and how to conserve this valuable resource.
 If you would like to bring this project to your school, I have a potential sponsor for this project, or a similar conservation idea like recycling, for school districts in Waukesha County.

 - 100 Lessons We Learned From Animals.
-After the first book I learned that kids love animals and love to draw animals, thus this fun book with life-lessons like, how to think like an elephant or forgive and forget like a goldfish.
+After the first book, I learned that kids love animals and love to draw animals, thus this fun book with life lessons like, how to think like an elephant or forgive and forget like a goldfish.
 A book that will help kids learn to love their animal friends.

 How do we start?

 The cost of producing a book is high, and school budgets are low; nonetheless, I am so passionate about spreading stories of inspiration and education that I donated my first project to the school, which included funding and working full-time for 3 months.
 Why?
 You might ask.
 I love sowing seeds of ideas and opportunities in my community and watching them grow in marvelous ways.
 Practically speaking, with a few more books on my shelf, I hope to reach a critical mass and the project will become self-sustainable.